sudorandom/kmcd.dev/content/posts/2023-07-24_goodbye-evepraisal/index.md

 type = "posts"
 +++

+> I posed a [new article about operating Evepraisal for over a decade](/posts/lessons-from-a-decades-long-project).
+It covers the technical details and lessons that I learned throughout the years.

 [Evepraisal](/posts/evepraisal.com/) has been a really fun project for me.
 I think it has made a real impact on how Eve Online is played by many players.
 However, the time has come to shut it down.

 Recently, CCP banned the IP address that I currently use to gather market data from Eve Online's ESI API.
 I started to work towards mitigating the issue by contacting support, but I stopped to think for a second about just... not.
 This may not surprise most people based on how nothing changed with the website for years, but I haven't played Eve Online for several years now.
 As such, I've been mostly doing extremely rare maintenance on the tool.
 I have enough monitoring that usually I am alerted when something breaks (that's how I even know that CCP banned my IP from ESI) and I spend some time fixing it and then I move on with my life.
 However, I've become more and more out of touch with the game.
 It appears to be changing and it just feels weird running a tool for a game I don't have installed anywhere... for years...